 I can’t believe that Christmas is in 5 days!
 Where has the time gone?
-If you subscribe to my newsletter (and seriously, why haven’t you? ;)) I promised several posts that will make your holiday easier and brighter.
+If you subscribe to my email list (and seriously, why haven’t you? ;)) I promised several posts that will make your holiday easier and brighter.
+Enter: the braided updo.

 Today, I’m thrilled to share with you a tutorial on how to do a really elegant, but boho updo style.
 If you remember a few months back, I did this hairstyle on Molly for her outdoor wedding.
 Molly was so nice to let me play with her hair again, so we recreated her wedding day do, just a little less polished.